DFE-Digital/get-into-teaching-app/app/views/content/steps-to-become-a-teacher.md

 ---
+  title: "How to become a teacher"
-  title: "Steps to become a teacher"
+  heading: "Steps to become a teacher"
   layout: "layouts/steps"
   description: |-
     Find out how to become a teacher with our step-by-step guide.
-Decide who to teach, check your qualifications, and find out how to train to be a teacher.
+Decide who to teach, check your qualifications, and find out how to train.
   date: "2021-06-24"
   image: "static/content/hero-images/0017.jpg"
   backlink: "../"